A woman waves a flag with a marijuana leaf in place of the Canadian maple leaf

 He has also said that his late brother Michel was facing marijuana possession charges for a "tiny amount" of pot before his death in an avalanche in 1998, and that this influenced his decision to propose legalizing cannabis.

-Health groups have expressed concern about the potential impact of marijuana on developing brains under the age of 25.
+Health groups expressed concern about the potential impact of marijuana on developing brains under the age of 25.